BassT23/Proxmox/UPGRADE_NOTES_5.1.md

 The migration preserves existing `update.conf` values, comments, unknown settings, External target registrations, and any configured `WEB_UI_PORT`.
+Upgrading from 5.0 to 5.1 requires a restart of the Proxmox host after the upgrade; the updater does not reboot automatically.
 Missing supported defaults are added without overwriting user values.
 Legacy compatible SSH target files are migrated safely and are not deleted.